Piracy Statistics

 Online piracy is not limited to North America.
 It is a global phenomenon with significant implications for the economy, the job market, and many industries.
 Listed below are a few worldwide piracy facts to keep you informed:

-- The U.S., Russia, China, and India lead the world in the number of yearly visits to media piracy sites.
-Combined, they made over 36 billion visits to piracy sites in 2022.
+- The U.S., India, and Russia lead the world in the number of yearly visits to piracy sites.
+Combined, they made over 59 billion visits to piracy sites in 2024.

 - Roughly one-third of all music streamers and downloaders admit to listening to pirated music.